barrelstrength/sprout-docs/docs/seo/README.md

 ## Element Metadata

-**Element Metadata** is managed with the powerful [Element Metadata Field](./element-metadata-field.md).
-The Element Metadata field allows you to configure how your metadata is handled for every entry.
-If you want to have a tight integration with your existing content fields, you can reuse existing fields and the Element Metadata field will blend right into your existing content.
+**Element Metadata** is managed with the powerful [Metadata Field](./element-metadata-field.md).
+The Metadata field allows you to configure how your metadata is handled for every entry.
+If you want to have a tight integration with your existing content fields, you can reuse existing fields and the Metadata field will blend right into your existing content.
 If you want detailed control, you can enable overrides for each type of metadata and manage it all manually.

 ![Element Metadata Field](../images/seo/sprout-seo-fieldtype.png)